 Observation 2006-A: We applied financial condition assessment procedures as part of the annual audit of the Town, in accordance with Rules of the Auditor General, Chapter 10.550.
-These procedures require that we report matters in connection with this assessment if we find there are deteriorating financial conditions that could lead to a state of financial emergency as provided by Florida Statute 218.503(1).
-Our financial condition assessment procedures applied found that the Town had a deficit fund balance at September 30, 2015, when aggregating the General Fund and enterprise funds.
-Also, while improving, liquidity remains low as a percent of annual costs and there are minimal funds available to fund aging capital infrastructure and ongoing obligations.
+These procedures require that we report matters in connection with this assessment if we find there is a deficit for that portion of fund balance not classified as restricted, committed or nonspendable, or a total or unrestricted net assets deficit, as provided by Florida Statute 218.39(5)(b).
+Our financial condition assessment procedures applied found that the Town had a deficit unrestricted fund balance of \$539,028 and a deficit unrestricted net position of \$131,044 at September 30, 2016.
+While the Town has significantly improved its water and sewer infrastructure through capital assistance from the Florida Department of Environmental Protection, liquidity remains low as a percent of annual costs and there are minimal funds available to fund ongoing obligations.
 Without strengthening of financial condition and resolution of other matters, conditions exist that could lead to a state of financial emergency as prescribed by Florida Statute 218.503(1).

-Recommendation: We recommend the Town's budgeting, financial management and strategic planning process provide for strengthening of the Town's financial position in order to ensure adequate liquidity and ability to address long-term capital and other needs.
+Recommendation: We recommend the Town's budgeting, financial management and strategic planning process provide for strengthening of the Town's financial position in order to ensure adequate liquidity and ability to address long-term obligations.

-Management Response: The management is currently reviewing spending needs, monitoring anticipated revenues against actual and closely monitoring expenditures against budget appropriation.
+Management Response: Management is reviewing spending needs, monitoring anticipated revenues against actual and closely monitoring expenditures against budget appropriation.
 In addition, the management will cut down unnecessary expenses and find other resources or revenues to strengthen the Town's financial condition.
-The Town continues to encourage new business.
-Apart from the CDBG grant and SRF loan received in fiscal year 2014, the Town, along with Orange County School Board, is the in process of soliciting a developer for approximately 90 acres of land within the Town limits.
-This will increase the overall tax base for the Town.
+The Town continues to encourage new business to increase the overall tax base for the Town.

-Water and Sewer Fund Transfers and Accountability
+Enterprise Fund Transfers and Accountability

-Observation 2012-C: It appears the Water and Sewer Fund has effectively borrowed from other funds in order to finance transfers made to the General Fund in recent years, resulting in an improved fund balance position for the General Fund but leaving a deficit in unrestricted Water and Sewer Fund balance of \$2,284,624 at September 30, 2015.
+Observation 2012-C: It appears the Water and Sewer Fund has effectively borrowed from other funds in order to finance transfers made to the General Fund over the years, resulting in an improved fund balance position for the General Fund but leaving a deficit in unrestricted Water and Sewer Fund balance of \$2,292,916 at September 30, 2016.
 It is unclear as to the portion of Water and Sewer Fund transfers to the General Fund that might represent payments for administrative overhead versus simply transfers of equity.
 Accordingly, fund level accountability is compromised and, due to the amount owed and limited resources available in the Water and Sewer Fund, it is unclear as to how interfund balances will be eliminated.
+For fiscal year 2016, the Town has allotted a portion of the transfers to an administrative charge for the estimated cost allocable to the Water and Sewer Fund.
+The calculation of this allocation will continue to be refined for future budgeting and accounting.

-Recommendation: We recommend interfund activity be evaluated in order to determine how interfund balances will be eliminated and to establish an appropriate methodology for future transfers and/or administrative charges.
-To the extent interfund activity represents charges between funds, such as administrative charges from the General Fund, those charges should be accounted for as operating activity based on the cost of services provided, rather than as transfers.
+Recommendation: We recommend interfund activity be further evaluated for enterprise funds in order to determine how interfund balances will be eliminated and to establish an appropriate methodology for future transfers and/or administrative charges.

-Management Response: The Utilities Department will conduct a thorough review of all related administrative overhead.
-This review will be used to develop a clear, concise, and effective methodology for future transfers and operating activity based on the cost of services provided.
+Management Response: The Utilities Department will continue to refine the calculation of administrative overhead, which will be used to develop a clear, concise, and effective methodology for future transfers and operating activity based on the cost of services provided.